lafleur1/embeddingsPPI/README.md

 ![fragozaPerformane](./images/fragozaPredictions.png)

+**Figure 1.** *PIPR and MuPIPR performance on a set of PPI disruptive and nondisrutpive mutants.
+True disruptive are mutants which did disrupt a PPI, and were correctly predicted as non-interacting proteins by PIPR (Chen et al., 2020), True Nondisruptive are mutants which did not disrupt a PPI and the sequences were predicted to still interact by PIPR, etc.  Note that the majority of disruptive mutants are misclassified as False Nondisruptive.
+For MuPIPR, the Nondisruptive mutants and disrputive mutants would be expected to have differnet effects on complex stability, with disruptive mutations resulting in a much higher stability change value than nondisruptive (Zhou et al., 2020).
+Therefore, MuPIPR does not seem to predict these interaction pairs correctly.*

 Recently, an attempt was made to standardize and evaluate the effectiveness of unsupervised and semi-supervised learning techniques on several protein biology deep learning tasks, Tasks Assessing Protein Embeddings (TAPE) (Rao et al., 2019).
 TAPE found that semi-supervised NLP pretraining methods helped improve performance on most of the tasks tested and assessed a transformer, LSTM, ResNet, and a multiplicative LSTM (mLSTM) for protein structure, evolutionary, and engineering prediction tasks.
 However, there was no best performing pretrained NLP method across all assessed tasks.
 Two of the semi-supervised protein sequence models were made publicly available from TAPE, bert_base, a transformer, and UniRep, an mLSTM.
 As these are different from the NLP methods employed in PIPR and MuPIPR, they could potentially improve PPI prediction abilities (Chen et al., 2020, Zhou et al., 2020).

 ## Approach